Talk to a lawyer

 Penalties and Consequences under Section 138

-• Fine: Which may extend to twice the amount of the cheque, or
+• Fine: Up to twice the cheque amount, or

 • Both: Imprisonment and fine.

-Furthermore, a conviction under Section 138 can negatively impact the creditworthiness and reputation of the drawer.
+In addition, a conviction under Section 138 can seriously affect the drawer’s creditworthiness and reputation.

 Is Bail Allowed In A Section 138 Case?